aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/name/_index.md

 ```

-the comment of the name.
+Gets the comment of the name.
 Only applies for Excel 2007.

 **Returns:**
 java.lang.String